From Academia to Art

 Over time, I found myself needing to experience the world through a different lens.
 Photography offered that — a way to slow down, to notice, and to reconnect with the quiet poetry of everyday life.

-In 2025, I stepped away from academia to pursue photography full-time, retaining a position as Adjunct Senior Industry Fellow at RMIT University School of Management.
+In 2025, I stepped away from academia to pursue a creative life through photography.

 If you’re seeking my earlier academic work, please visit the academic archive retained on this website.